 SIGBI HQ can produce long-service certificates for members who have been members for at least 25 years.
 They are available for 25, 30, 35, 40 etc years of service, and are free of charge.
 They should be ordered by the Club Secretary, via email to SIGBI HQ listing the members that you want certificates for (with their names as they should appear on the certificate) and the length of service.
 Where possible they will be sent within a week of the request being received, but as they are individually signed by the SIGBI President, SIGBI reserves the right for this to be delayed in certain cases, for example the SIGBI President being unavailable to sign the certificates.

 Linked Membership may be granted by a Club to an existing member who moves to or lives in an area where there is no Club, or to an eligible prospective member who lives in such an area.
-Linked members shall not hold office at any level within SIGBI Limited and shall not form more than ten percent (10%) of the total Club membership.
+Linked members shall not hold office at any level within SIGBI Limited.

 There are two types of Honorary Membership: